Your brain is one of the most intricate, complex and fascinating elements of the universe.

 It allows you to remember past events, process all of the present sensory impressions, and project all of your thoughts, memories and estimations into the future.

-All of this is done so you can actively search for food, interact with your surroundings, talk with friends and family or evade live-threatening predators – of course, as a millennial you also have to deal with more complex everyday tasks such as writing up your PhD thesis, mastering a job interview … or beating your best friend’s Candy Crush highscore.
+All of this is done so you can actively search for food, interact with your surroundings, talk with friends and family or evade live-threatening predators – of course, you also have to deal with more complex everyday tasks such as writing up your Ph.D thesis, mastering a job interview … or beating your best friend’s Candy Crush high score.

 Your brain is “on” 24/7

-No matter whether you’re asleep or awake, prepare the next business meeting or take a leisure stroll around town, as you think, dream, see and sense, your brain is constantly active.
+No matter whether you’re asleep or awake, preparing the next business meeting, or taking a leisure stroll around town – as you think, dream, see and sense, your brain is constantly active.

-It absorbs all information, compacts and re-wires existing data, and integrates all into a consistent experience, both of yourself and of your surroundings.
+It absorbs all information, compacts and re-wires existing data, and integrates everything into a consistent experience, both of yourself and of your surroundings.
 For you, that experience constitutes your reality.
-Your brain shapes how you see your environment, filters and highlights the objects and information most relevant to you.
+Your brain shapes how you see your environment, – it filters and highlights the objects and information most relevant to you.
 Based on your thoughts, emotions, desires and experiences, your brain ultimately drives your behavior.
-It even takes over control for behavioral processes without you even noticing.
+It even controls behavioral processes without you even noticing.